camkyl/picture-this/README.md

 - [x] As a user I should be able to like posts.
 - [x] As a user I should be able to remove likes from posts.

+## Extra features

+- [x] As a user I should be able to follow/unfollow users

 ## Preview
  TBA